veggero/nylo/README.md

     [20, 40] * [sin(50), cos(50)]

 because Nylo will automatically do all the combinations (20*sin(50), 20*cos(50) etc) as the symbol * expected only one int argument on the left and on the right but found int lists in both.

+Implict variables: when in a function no argument is specified and the function is called with one argument, it will be set as 'implicit' variable:

+    double: {implicit*2}
+    double(4) -> 8

+You can also use the implicit function, in most cases, leaving his space blank:

+    double: {*2}
+    double(4) -> 8

 2: Dealing with recursions and lists